 Skip to content

 What did we achieve?
-It’s pretty amazing.
+It’s pretty incredible.

-It’s true that Skin Actives, after 20 years, still manages to be a “well-kept secret,” but that’s because other companies make big advertising splashes, for example, by adding putrescine to their formulations (and calling it fancy names) while we have been using polyamines for many years.
+It’s true that Skin Actives, after 20 years, still managed to be a “well-kept secret,” but that’s because other companies make big advertising splashes, for example, by adding putrescine to their formulations (and calling it fancy names) while we have been using polyamines for many years.
 We don’t make a big fuss.
 What for other companies merits press releases for us is “business as usual”: we use our understanding of science to benefit our clients.

-We push hard to get scientific innovation from the scientific journals to your skin in record time.
+We pushed hard to get scientific innovation from the scientific journals to your skin in record time.
 You may think that there is a contradiction between moving fast and safely.
 Not the way we do it.
 We don’t go for “new to your body (and to earth!)”, like using newly invented chemicals that don’t exist in nature.
 Instead, we go for well-studied, beneficial natural chemicals and bring them to you to supplement growth factors and nutrients that already exist in your body but decrease as you age.

-We don’t go for chemical novelty because it’s impossible to predict how the body will react to a new chemical; the immune system may go haywire.
+We didn’t go for chemical novelty because it’s impossible to predict how the body will react to a new chemical; the immune system may go haywire.
 That’s what the immune system is supposed to do: reject what is foreign to the body.
 Recently, the industry has been innovating the wrong way: chemically modifying what is already in our bodies.
 Adding “flourishes” to chemicals that are fundamental to human physiology risks an undesirable reaction from the immune system.

 Skin Actives Achievements